Turning point principle for stability of viscous gaseous stars: The turning point principle for non-rotating viscous stars.

 where

-We can assume that the density perturbation has the the same support of $\rho_\mu$.
-That is $\mathrm{supp}\rho\subset \overline{S_\mu}=\{|x|\leq R_\mu\}$.
-It is reasonable.
-Indeed, the Lagrangian version of linearized Navier-Stokes-Poisson system is equivalent to \eqref{3.1}-\eqref{3.3} which is shown in the appendix.
+We can reasonably take the density perturbation and the velocity perturbation with the the same support of $\rho_\mu$.
+That is $\mathrm{supp}\rho=\mathrm{supp}u= \left\{|\textbf{x}|\leq R_\mu\right\}$.
+Indeed, the Lagrangian version of the linearized Navier-Stokes-Poisson system is equivalent to \eqref{3.1}-\eqref{3.3} which is shown in the appendix.